 The ultimate goal of the S.A.F.E.
-EMDR approach is to facillitate the most safe and efficient way to implement EMDR Therapy.
-We have a simplified somatic and attachment approach using principles of nonviolence and mindfulness.
+EMDR approach is to facilitate the most safe and efficient way to implement EMDR Therapy.
+We have a simplified safety (somatic)and attachment approach using principles of nonviolence and mindfulness.
 These same principles apply to both therapy and training.
 In order to teach our approach, we model and practice it in the training environment.

 Francine Shapiro’s EMDR Therapy is based on the Adaptive Information Processing (AIP) model.
 The premise of that model is that disturbing experiences become stored in a different way than other experiences.
 When something traumatic or disturbing happens it becomes stored in the system with all of the aspects of the original experience and present moment events trigger that dysfunctionally stored memory, resulting in what appears to be an over reaction.
 This is a very powerful model the effectiveness of which has been verified by research in neuroscience.